nasa/legacy-mars-global-climate-model/README.md

 ## Running the Model

-Before running the model, you will need to move (or copy) the executable file (`gcm2.3`) to the `run/` directory, navigate into that directory, and list its contents (note that this command assumes you're using the default directory structure):
+Before running the model, you will need to move (or copy) the executable file (`gcm2.3`) to the `run/` directory as well as the tutorial namelist file (`tutorial/mars_tutorial`).
+Navigate into that directory, and list its contents (note that this command assumes you're using the default directory structure):

 ```bash
 % cp gcm2.3 ../run/